CVE-2003-0959

 01 // Technical Summary

 Critical vulnerability in older Linux kernels (2.4.x) allows for privilege escalation and denial-of-service attacks.
-Exploiting integer overflows within the AMD64 32-bit emulation, attackers can manipulate memory copy operations to overwrite critical kernel data, leading to system compromise or instability.
+Exploiting integer overflows in the AMD64 32-bit emulation, attackers can manipulate memory copy operations to overwrite critical kernel data, leading to system compromise.
+This vulnerability is a significant risk for systems still running vulnerable kernels.

 02 // Vulnerability Mechanism